lambda-feedback/shortTextAnswer/README.md

 The code needed to build the image using all the middleware functions are available in the [BaseEvaluationFunctionLayer](https://github.com/lambda-feedback/BaseEvalutionFunctionLayer) repository.

 ### GitHub Actions
 Whenever a commit is made to the GitHub repository, the new code will go through a pipeline, where it will be tested for syntax errors and code coverage.
 The pipeline used is called **GitHub Actions** and the scripts for these can be found in `.github/workflows/`.
+The key workflows are:

+- `test-lint.yml` — runs on every pull request; checks syntax and runs unit tests
+- `staging-deploy.yml` — runs on every push to `main`; builds and deploys to staging
+- `production-deploy.yml` — triggered manually; promotes a release to production
+- `pre_production_tests.yml` — triggered manually; runs pre-production validation tests against the database

 On top of that, when starting a new evaluation function, you will have to complete a set of unit test scripts, which not only make sure your code is reliable, but also helps you to build a _specification_ for how the code should function before you start programming.